File information

 Donations

 Mental Stability System is a relatively complex mod that introduces a Sanity mechanic into the game.
 Various in-game events and factors will affect the player's sanity, both positively and negatively.
-Once your sanity wrosens beyond a certain threshold, you will start hearing voices and creepy sounds.
-These voices will sometimes talk nonsense, but other times they will be directly talking to you or reacting to your actions and other things happening in game.
+Once your sanity wrosens beyond a certain threshold, you will start hearing voices and even experience hallucinations.
+The voices will sometimes talk nonsense, but other times they will be directly talking to you or reacting to your actions and other things happening in game.
 The worse your sanity gets, the more intense, aggressive and frequent the voices become.
 That's the basic idea, anyway.
 But if you want to know more, keep reading this description.
 There's also a thorough guide talking about pretty much every feature of this mod in the Articles section.
 It's not necessary to read it to understand the Mental Stability System, because I'd say pretty much everything in this mod is intuitive, but it's still usefull if you want to know the details of how the system works.

 FEATURES

 • Sounds - Alongside the voices, you will also sometimes be hearing various creepy sound effects.
+There are almost 100 unqiue sound effects in total.

 • DLC included - The mod was made with all DLCs in mind, so the voices will also be reacting to events in all four main DLCs.